Imagine how powerful Bitcoin could become if more developers were actively building in its ecosystem.

 This is still the early days of Bitcoin.
 We’re in the first inning.
 So what does the next phase of growth look like?

-Opportunities for Web3 Developers in the Decentralized Economy
+Opportunities for Bitcoin Developers in the Decentralized Economy

-Today, there are about 700 Bitcoin developers, with another 120+ Stacks developers building Bitcoin applications.
+Today, there are about 1,000 Bitcoin developers, with more building in various Bitcoin layers.
+For example, there are another 150+ building Bitcoin apps on Stacks.
 That’s really not that many when you consider that there are 13.5M full-time software developers in the world.
-The good news for developers is that Bitcoin (and all of crypto) is still so young, and there are numerous sectors ripe for disruption and innovation.
+The good news for developers is that Bitcoin (and all of crypto) is still young, and there are numerous sectors ripe for disruption and innovation.
 Let's take a look at some of the biggest opportunities for Bitcoin developers to grow the ecosystem.

 DeFi